s16173760/mgrep/README.md

     mgrep <pattern> [path]
     ```

+### Search

 The `search` command, which is also the default command, supports all grep
 arguments.
 It might ignore some arguments, it won't throw an error.

+- `mgrep "hello world"`: Search for the pattern `hello world` in the current directory.
+- `mgrep "hello world" path/to/search`: Search for the pattern `hello world` in
+  the `path/to/search` directory.
+- `mgrep "hello world" -m 10`: Search for the pattern `hello world` in the current directory and return up to 10 results.

 ## Development